MarieRiisgaard/snakemake_usearch_primertrim_and_subset/README.md

 For other platforms or architectures adjust accordingly.

-All rules use the same environment, hence don't start the workflow with `--use-conda`, instead just load the environment first before running `snakemake`.
+All rules use the same environment, hence it's best to just load the environment first before running `snakemake`, and avoid using `--use-conda` or `--sdm conda`.